Donegal man, 53, charged with violent disorder following Strokestown incident

 PJ Sweeney, with an address of High Cairn, Ramelton, Co Donegal, was charged with violent disorder.

-Evidence was given in court of arrest, charge and caution, to with the accused made no response.
+Evidence was given in court of arrest, charge and caution, to which the accused made no response.

 Judge Deirdre Geraghty refused bail and remanded Mr Sweeney in custody, to appear at Harristown District Court, Castlerea, on Friday, but she granted him legal aid.